✅ Trusted by 307,895+ users · ⭐ 4.1/5 on Trustpilot · 200+ countries307,895+ users · Trustpilot

 That simple “free → upgrade if it fails” funnel saves time and headaches.

-Soft CTA (mid-article): If you want the lowest-friction start, test with a free inbox first, then upgrade only if the code doesn’t land.
+Soft (mid-article): If you want the lowest-friction start, test with a free inbox first, then upgrade only if the code doesn’t land.

 Free inboxes are for testing; rentals are for repeat access.